A Terra Firme está com novo endereço. Esperamos você.

 cut back on something

-Consumir menos
+Consumir

 My doctor wants me to cut back on sweets and fatty foods.